What does child marriage have to do with agriculture?

 Food insecurity and poverty in the agriculture sector can lead families to resort to CEFM as an attempt to conserve already limited resources.
 When communities experience floods, droughts, or other shocks, a family might see CEFM as a way to ease the financial pressure, having fewer mouths to feed, while placing their daughter in a more food-secure household.
 In countries where CEFM is already occurring, economic pressures from shocks to the agriculture sector can exacerbate incidents of CEFM.

 In many rural contexts, young brides are also pressured to have frequent pregnancies, increasing the number of hands to contribute to the family farm.
-Research shows that young brides and their children experience higher rates of malnutrition than those who marry later, as well as lower levels of educational attainment and less access to agricultural training and resources, perpetuating a cycle of food insecurity.
+Research shows that young brides and their children experience higher rates of malnutrition than those who marry later, as well as lower levels of educational attainment and less access to agricultural training and resources, perpetuating a cycle of food insecurity and poverty.

 A model for understanding CEFM in agriculture